Get 80% off your plan for your first 3 months*

 Common value proposition mistakes

-- Trying to appeal to everyone: A value proposition that speaks to everyone resonates with no one.
-Focus on your ideal customer.
+• Trying to appeal to everyone: a value proposition that speaks to everyone speaks to no one.
+Target a clearly defined audience.

 How to use your value proposition